lmaccherone/tzTime/README.md

 ## Changelog ##

+* 0.6.4 - 2013-02-07 Timezone is safely ignored when sending in strings without 'Z' at the end.
+Also, made it an error to send in timeshifted string formats like '...+01:00'.
 * 0.6.3 - 2013-02-07 Made it an error to instantiate a Time object with an ISOString without a timezone.
 Also, ignore timezone when sending a string without the ending 'Z' or '+01:00'
 * 0.6.2 - 2013-02-03 Expose utils for Lumenize usage